 However, in special cases, GERD can be cured permanently.
 Keep reading, and we will explain to you later in this article

 Physiological GERD can happen to any of us at some time.
 Usually less severe and only related to meals (NOT Nocturnal) and happens less frequently.

-Physiological GERD is usually less annoying to the patients than clinically significant GERD. and can be easily controlled permanently by diet and lifestyle changes.
+Physiological GERD is usually less annoying to patients than clinically significant GERD.
+And can be easily controlled permanently by diet and lifestyle changes.

 3- Non-classical forms of GERD: